-- Will there be a need for at-home care once treatment is over?
+- Will there be a need for home health care once treatment is over?

-The insurance company may ask questions about the cancer medicines prescribed.
-Ask the care team:
+The insurance company may ask questions about the medicines prescribed.

-- Which chemotherapy or targeted therapy drugs are in the plan?
+- Which medicines are in the treatment plan?

-- How regularly will these drugs be given and for how long?
+- How often will my child get these medicines and for how long?

-- Are there generic versions or brand name drugs within the same drug class?
+- Are there generic versions of brand-name medicines within the same drug class?

-During treatment, the child may need at-home care from a parent or a specialized caregiver.
+During treatment, your child may need home health care from a parent or a specialized caregiver.
 Insurance plans may cover some of these costs.
-A clear understanding of specific care and anticipated timeframe will help insurers provide answers.

-- What kind of care will my child need once he or she leaves the hospital?
+- What kind of care will my child need after leaving the hospital?

 - Will my child require a specialized caregiver?